Discover the refreshing and bubbly goodness of the French 76 cocktail, a perfect blend of vodka, lemon juice, simple syrup, and Champagne.

 Since it is a fancy-feeling cocktail, the French 76 is the perfect drink for any celebration, a Paris theme party, or even brunch.

 - Since you will not be serving ice in this cocktail, chill a champagne flute glass in the freezer beforehand for 10-15 minutes.

 - As a bubbly cocktail, it’s best served right after being made.

-–For another unique French 75 and French 76 variation, opt for rosé sparkling wine instead of champagne.
+- For another unique French 75 and French 76 variation, opt for rosé sparkling wine instead of champagne.

-— If you are not a fan of drinks served without ice, use a Collins glass over a few rocks.
-At one point, this was actually how the French 75 and French 76 was served.
+- If you are not a fan of drinks served without ice, use a Tom Collins glass over a few rocks.
+At one point, this was actually how the French 75 and French 76 were served.
 A Collins glass is taller than a highball glass and allows for more space for ice.